darwinia-network/darwinia/README.md

-# land-chain
+# Darwinia AppChain

-# Evolution Land Chain
+Application chain in Darwinia network based on substrate framework.

-Land based on Parity Substrate.
+The next coming land will use the Darwinia AppChain to build and develop.

 ## Start